stassa/louise/README.md

    predicate invention in Louise.

 5. Louise can unfold programs to eliminate their invented predicates.
-This is a version of the `anbn` grammar in the previous example with invented predicates eliminated by unfolding:
+This is a version of the `anbn` grammar in the previous example with the invented predicate `'$1'/2` eliminated by unfolding:

    ```prolog
    ?- learn_dynamic('S'/2).